 All parties taking the tenancy will be asked to complete a referencing form which will require Bank and employer details, details of any previous Landlord and/or someone able to provide a character reference.
 These details are then submitted to a professional referencing company who will usually report back to us in 48 hours, sometimes quicker for urgent cases.

 We are required by law to carry out Right to Rent Document and ID checks, so before the start of the tenancy we will ask you (and any adult occupants) to visit our offices so that we can check and copy the relevant documents for our records.

-Once sufficient referencing has been received, the tenancy agreement can be prepared (usually an Assured Shorthold Tenancy for you and the Landlord to sign).
+Once sufficient referencing has been received, the tenancy agreement can be prepared (Written Statement Of an Occupation Contract to sign).
 This is a detailed legal document and we advise taking time to read this document thoroughly.
 We are very happy to answer any queries you may have on this.
 This document states the terms and conditions of the tenancy.

 Occasionally if the referencing company is unable to obtain sufficient information on income, or you are recently self employed, we may have to ask you for a guarantor.
 This is someone, usually a family member, who is prepared to sign an agreement to fulfill your obligations as a tenant and pay the rent in the event of you being unable to keep up with the payments.